bazinga183/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## The Purpose of the Project
-The purpose of the new analysis is well defined.
-(3 pt) The company V. Isualize has given me the assignment of creating a summary DataFrame for ride-sharing statistics by city-type (Urban, Suburban, Rural).
-I began this analysis by first getting the necessary files, (city_data.csv)[] and (ride_data.csv)[], merging them so that all the data was in a single data frame, and grouping the rows by their "type" so that new data frames could be created.
+The company V. Isualize has given me the assignment of creating a summary DataFrame for ride-sharing statistics by city-type (Urban, Suburban, Rural).
+I began this analysis by first getting the necessary files, (city_data.csv)[https://github.com/bazinga183/PyBer_Analysis/blob/main/Resources/city_data.csv] and (ride_data.csv)[https://github.com/bazinga183/PyBer_Analysis/blob/main/Resources/ride_data.csv], merging them so that all the data was in a single data frame, and grouping the rows by their "type" so that new data frames could be created.
 I created new data columns using these codes:

 ```
 total_rides_by_city = pyber_data_df.groupby(["type"]).count()["ride_id"]